Simonkrh/AIS4104_pick_and_place/README.md

 ## Useful Services

-You can also open a small button panel for the common services, including dice test and sorting start/stop:
+You can also open a small button panel for the services:

 ```bash
 python3 tools/pick_service_panel.py